 My story started as a young girl who lacked self-esteem, love of herself and rejection.
 My parents came from broken homes.
 My dad was gone most of the time on the road as a truck driver.
 My mom worked in a factory, mostly night shifts.
 As a young teenager, my siblings and I were left alone to care for ourselves.
-She would party with her friends.
-She later divorced my father after years of an ongoing affair.
-I grew up way too fast.
-My parents were not there for me in ways that I needed.
-To show me how to love, be loved and to love myself.
+I grew up way too fast, my parents finally divorced.
 I longed to be loved and soon I would find it in all the wrong places.

 I had a basic understanding that there was a God, but had no relationship with him.
 To me he was also distant.
 One thing we did have was horses, and I had a love for them.
-At 15 years of age, my mother and I were camping during fair week at the county fair.
-At 11:30 PM a young man, 19 years old, came to our campsite, wanting me to come hang out with him.
-My mother didn't object, she let her 15-year old daughter go into the night with a 19-year old man.
-In the tent where my horse was stabled, I lost my virginity.
+At 15 years of age, in the tent where my horse was stabled, I lost my virginity to a 19 year old man.
 Looking back, I didn't know to respect my body.
 I actually didn't have any feelings toward this man.
 He was nice enough.
 He was paying attention to me.
 That was enough.
 He took advantage.
 I didn't see it at the time.
 I had a couple more meet ups with this individual.
-He came to my house.
-This man was also pre-engaged with a woman, whom he later married.
-Now, I can say, this was an affair!
 I missed my period, then another.
 It was several months before I came to the realization, I WAS PREGNANT.
 I was in total denial!!!
 Numb!!!
 SCARED!

 By the time I told my mother, I was almost 5 months pregnant.
-Others sought for me what I thought at the time was pastoral counsel.
-The father of the baby was a member of the congregation.
 I didn't want to be pregnant, I just wanted it to all go away as if it never happened.
-My mother had made the same choice, so her counsel was the same.
-That pastor, his wife and my mother drove me to the abortion hospital, three hours away.
+The abortion hospital was three hours away.
 At that time, they allowed late term abortions.
 I have delivered babies as I have living children too.
 The labor is the same, delivery the same, only no Joy came on this day.
 I have to say, I don't have a lot of memories of those days.
 I was numb to most of it.
 Putting it out of my mind.
 Being 5 months pregnant., the only option was to go to a hospital were they allowed late term abortions.
 The procedure, I do remember,